Kristen Arrington

-Kristen Aston Arrington is an American politician and businesswoman serving as a member of the Florida House of Representatives from the 43rd district.
-She assumed office on November 3, 2020.
+Kristen Aston Arrington (born August 22, 1975) is an American politician serving as a Democratic member of the Florida Senate from the 25th district since 2024.

 Early life and education

 Arrington was born in Holiday, Florida and graduated from Osceola High School.
 She has an Associate of Arts degree in political science and government from Valencia College.

 Career

 From 2006 to 2012, Arrington worked as a property manager.
 From 2012 to 2015, she was a consultant for the Transportation and Expressway Authority Membership of Florida.
 In 2015, she founded Pitbull Strategies, a social media marketing company.
 Arrington was elected to the Florida House of Representatives in November 2020.
 She is a member of the House Education & Employment Committee.

+Personal life

+She is married to her husband, Brandon Arrington, a member of the Osceola County Commission since 2008.
+Brandon's mother, Mary Jane Arrington, has been the Osceola County Supervisor of Elections since 2008, having previously served on the county commission.